khoans/DSA-Leetcode/DesignPattern/java/src/main/java/com/nskhoa/designpattern/CREATIONAL/singleton/singleton.md

 - Có lo ngại về thread-safety trong môi trường đa luồng, và bạn sẵn sàng xử lý lazy initialization?.
 - Pattern có phù hợp với yêu cầu đơn giản hóa quản lý trạng thái chung mà không over-engineering?.
 - Bạn có tránh được các vấn đề như testability kém do instance toàn cục?.

+The core components of the Singleton pattern are:

+1. **Private Static Instance**: A static member within the class that holds the single instance of the Singleton.
+This ensures that memory is allocated only once for the instance.

+2. **Private Constructor**: The constructor is made private to prevent others from instantiating the class directly.
+This restricts object creation strictly to within the class itself.

+3. **Public Static Access Method (Factory Method)**: A static method (commonly named `getInstance()`) that provides a global access point to the single instance.
+This method creates the instance on the first call (lazy initialization) and returns the existing instance on subsequent calls.

+These components ensure:

+- **Single Instance Guarantee**: Only one instance of the class exists during the lifetime of the application.

+- **Global Access Point**: The instance is globally accessible but controlled.

+This pattern is commonly used for shared resources like configuration managers, loggers, or connection pools.